Đoan Trang: Hattori Memorial Music Festival

-In September 2006, she was invited to perform at Hattori Memorial Music Festival by the organizer at Osaka (Japan), this was the first time for a Vietnamese singer to participated in this music festival.
+In September 2006, she was invited to perform at Hattori Memorial Music Festival by the organizer at Osaka (Japan), this was the first time for a Vietnamese singer to participate in this music festival.
 The key condition to be invited is those who have mass influence to the audience.
 She performed along with 20 famous Japanese singers and some from Asian countries such as: China, Indonesia, Korea,...In this festival, she performed three songs in total which were Bang Khuang, Socola, and Ngau Hung Song Hong.
 All songs were remixed following symphony techno and Latin rock.

 Her performance was said to be successful as later she received many collaboration offers after the festival.
 Mr. Misachi (music director of Ryochi Hattori Music Festival) gave a comment as: "I didn't expect that little woman like Doan Trang could be able to perform with an energetic voice.
 Although I don't know Vietnamese but through her demonstration, I got to understand contemporary music genre of Vietnam and she could be considered as Utada Kitaru – a famous Japanese female singer.
 Hopefully we will have chance to collaborate with her more in the future and to introduce Vietnamese music in Japan".
 Also during this trip, she was awarded a Memorial medal from the Major of Osaka and the chairman of Ryochi Hattori Music Club, alongside two singers from Indonesia and China to be invited to perform at the final round of StreetGrandPrix2006 which is a talent show of Japan.